Public service obligation: Specification

 The authority issuing the auction may be a ministry of transport, county, province, state, municipality or other regional or local authority, or it can be a transit authority or other ad-hoc organization responsible for some form of transport in an area.
 To put sérvices out to tender, an authority must have an interest in subsidizing the transport.
 It must also have the authority to prevent other interests from operating competing services on parts of or all of the system.

 The auctioneer will specify a number of terms of the service, such as frequency, size of vehicle, timing of services, the maximum permitted fare, and/or other specifications related to service and quality.
 The auctioneer can specify either a net or gross contract.
 In the latter the operator bids for the full operating costs, and all revenue goes to the authority; with net contracts the operator will be granted all revenue, and will bid only for the difference between fare revenue and that needed to make the desired profit.
 The use of gross contracts reduces the risk of the operator since they do not need to estimate the ridership and will normally result in lower bids since there is a lower risk premium in each bid.
-This option also makes it easier to create free transfer between operators and modes.
+This option also makes it easier to create free transfers between operators and modes.

 Net contracts give the operators an incentive to increase ridership and reduce risk to the auctioneer.
 Gross contracts tend to have higher administrative costs for the authority administrating the fares.
 Urban public transport with transit authorities is most commonly operated with gross contracts, while airlines and ferry routes are typically operated on net contracts.

 Typical uses of PSO include regional airline services in Northern Norway or Ireland, where the airlines serve low-population areas not profitable for the carriers without subsidies.
 Rail services can be unprofitable even on major routes, and government subsidies are sometimes offered through PSO.
 This has been very popular in Germany.
 Most cities subsidize their public transport, and in places where the transport is provided by private companies, that may be awarded through PSO.
 Other common PSO services are ferries, such as the routes to Gotland in Sweden, or car ferries along Norway's road network.
 Ferry routes serving outlying islands in Hong Kong are also subsidised, as a result of rising oil price and therefore the cost of operation.